 Many teachers believe they need to change their plans when they have a substitute scheduled.
 This is not true (unless specific training is required for a test or lesson).
 A substitute teacher is usually able to teach the same lessons that the classroom teacher has on the plan book.

 Save yourself time and energy by having the substitute teach what needs to be taught next.
-Many teachers think that the content will be too hard for a substitute to teach or that they will not understand a lesson in the middle of a series.
+Many teachers think that the content will be too hard for a substitute to teach.
+Other worries are they will not understand a lesson in the middle of a series.

-Give your substitute a chance, the majority of us are used to getting plopped in the middle of lessons and helping the students understand anyway.
-You can always review the lessons taught with your students upon your return and help smooth things over if there are questions later.
+Give your substitute a chance!
+The majority of us are used to getting plopped in the middle of lessons and helping the students understand anyway.
+You can always review the lessons taught with your students when you return.
+This can help smooth things over if there are questions later.

 9. Make sure you leave us backup plans.